Most Commonly Asked Neighborhood Questions/Concerns

 Answer: Vacant structures are secured by the City if the owner fails to comply.
 Please file a complaint by calling 856-CITY or following this link to Citizens First.

-12. Can my neighbor park his commercial vehicle on his property?
+12. Can my neighbor park his commercial vehicle on their property?

 Answer: In general, no commercial vehicles can be parked or stored in a residential district.
 Please file a complaint by calling 856-CITY or following this link to Citizens First.